 Relevant workforce development is key to long-term community stabilization.
 We believe the Community Hemp Lab can bring jobs and job training to Chicago's South and West Sides in a responsible way.

 Our focus will be to provide employment opportunities to residents in the growing hemp industry.
 Through the Community Hemp Lab we will provide education and training to employees and residents, specifically on the processing and cultivation of hemp, so they can be competitive in this growing market.
 Upon receiving training on the cultivation, harvesting, and processing of hemp, opportunities will arise for community members to monetize their newly-acquired skills, e.g., planting and harvesting, processing, and distribution.

-The Community Hemp Lab will partner with farmers around Illinois and neighboring states to bridge the gap between workers looking for well-paying jobs and the growing need for skilled laborers in the hemp industry.
+The Community Hemp Lab will partner with hemp producers and processors around Illinois and neighboring states to bridge the gap between workers looking for well-paying jobs and the growing need for skilled laborers in the hemp industry.

 To implement the project, we will take advantage of prepackaged, modular growing and extraction rooms (FlexMod) meticulously engineered by industry experts for speed to market and regulatory compliance.

 These modular, compact facilities meet all requirements of the NEC, OSHA, MED, and NFPA.
 The units are delivered fully assembled and come with engineering stamps.